l01cd3v/l01cd3v.github.io/_posts/2015-11-17-ip_ranges_management.markdown

 #### Automatically create ip-ranges from CSV files

-From experience, NCC Group knows that many companies maintain a list of their public IP addresses, along with other network configuration information, in alternate formats, such as CSV.
+From experience, I know that many companies maintain a list of their public IP addresses, along with other network configuration information, in alternate formats, such as CSV.
 In order to help with the conversion, the tool supports reading CIDR information from CSV files.
 The tool was designed to be flexible and allow the creation of IP ranges from any CSV file.
-In this blog post, NCC group provides two examples.
+In this blog post, I provide two examples.

 This first example demonstrates how to use the tool to build a JSON file based on the CSV column headers.
 Only attributes specified on the command line will